 The logical network is managed as a collection of tables that are created and maintained by ArcGIS.
 These tables record how the features involved in a geometric network are connected to one another.
 The logical network allows ArcGIS to quickly discover and model the connectivity relationships between connected edges and junctions in a geometric network during editing and analysis.
 This allows for fast network tracing and facilitates the generation of on-the-fly connectivity while editing.

-The following graphic shows how a water main, represented by a single complex edge in the geometric network, is comprised of multiple elements in the logical network.
-The water mains corresponding tables in the logical network are created and maintained by ArcGIS.
-When edits are made to the water main in the geometric network, ArcGIS automatically updates the corresponding elements in the logical network and connectivity between features in the geometric network are maintained.
+The following graphic shows how a water main, represented by a single complex edge in the geometric network, comprises multiple elements in the logical network.
+The water main's corresponding tables in the logical network are created and maintained by ArcGIS.
+When edits are made to the water main in the geometric network, ArcGIS automatically updates the corresponding elements in the logical network, and connectivity between features in the geometric network is maintained.

 Networks are often used to model real-world systems where the direction of movement through the network is well-defined.
 For example, the flow of electricity in an electrical network is from the power generation station to the customers.
 In a water network, the flow direction may not be as well-defined as in an electric network, but the flow of water may be from a pump station to a customer or from customers to a treatment plant.

 Flow direction in a network is calculated from a set of sources and sinks.
 In the above examples, electricity and water flow are driven by sources and sinks.
 Flow is away from sources, such as the power generation station or a pump station, and toward sinks, such as a water treatment plant (in the case of a wastewater network).